 Star salesman Bob Potts who joined in 1973, suggested that a feeder wagon built for New Zealand conditions had big potential.
 In 1973, the brothers were the first to display a forage wagon at the national field days.
 After the first demonstration, they were mobbed by farmers.
 Those were the development days of feeder wagons in New Zealand.
 Since then the innovations have been more or less continuous.

 The second generation of McIntosh Brothers entered the company in 1987 with both of Bill’s sons, Brett and Craig, joining the business after gaining experience in financial and engineering fields.
-Brett now runs the farm machinery division and Craig the cranes and transport division.
+Brett went on tp run the farm machinery division and Craig the cranes and transport division.

 In 2008, the company had expanded to such an extent that it was decided to move a larger site in Armstrong Street, Palmerston North.